vkz/vkz.github.io/index.md

 ---------

 Russian, English
-:   Equally uncomfortable with both.\
+:   Equally comfortable with both.\

+Clojure
+:   What I get to use for my current projects.\

 Racket
-:   Would be my weapon of choice were such choice ever offered.\
+:   Favorite Lisp.
+Would be my weapon of choice were such choice ever offered.\

 JavaScript
-:   What I get to speak at work.\
+:   Fair amount of experience especially writing Node.js backend applications.\

 OMeta
-:   What I'm fortunate to speak at work.\
+:   Extensive experience writing parsers and fairly complex grammars.\

 Emacs Lisp
-:   Unavoidable.\
+:   Unavoidable Lisp.\

+Java
+:   Enough to write a Clojure wrapper with necessary bindings and avoid writing more Java.\

 C
 :   Enough to pass the systems programming class.\